txpipe/asteria/rules.md

 - a ship is identified by a Cardano native asset token of a specific policy id.
 We call this class of token `ShipToken`.
 - the UTxO that holds the `ShipToken` defines the state of the ship.
 We call this class of UTxOs `ShipState`.
 - the datum of the `ShipState` UTxO contains information about current coordinates and available fuel.
-- all `ShipUtxo` are locked in a particular script address that constrains the changes that can be applied to the state.
+- all `ShipState` UTxOs belong to a script address that constraints changes that can be applies to the state.
+We call this script `SpaceTimeScript`.

 ```js
 // ShipState